diaspd/dev-store/README.md

 </br>

 ## 📄 Project
-💰 Project made to learn new features of next 13 as open graph images, server components, client components, data feching etc.
+💰 Project made to learn new features of next 13 as open graph images, server components, client components, data feching, SSR, SSG and etc.

 </br>